 No deal: Auto workers strike against GM in contract dispute

-By Tom Krisher and Mike Householder The Associated Press
+September 16, 2019 by Tom Krisher and Mike Householder The Associated Press

 September 16, 2019 – More than 49,000 members of the United Auto Workers walked off General Motors factory floors or set up picket lines early Monday as contract talks with the company deteriorated into a strike.